 In addition, overhead was always a big factor.
 Why pay New York City prices when I can come home to a place that I know, get a better start, and spend less money doing it?

-PRICE: You returned in 2015.
-How did you develop the business concept for BodyRoc?
+NAN: You returned in 2015.
+How did you develop the business concept for BODYROC?

 When I decided to open up the business I thought: How do I take some of the things my clients love so much and turn it into a business where I can get more people in and not have to sell it.
 I wanted to make it sell itself.